appfolio/google_maps/README.md

-= geocode
+# geocode

-Description goes here.
+Geocode addresses using Google's Geocode v3 API.

+## Installation

+Using bundler
+  gem 'geocode'

+## Usage

+  result = Geocode::Google.locate!
+"50 Castilian Drive"

-== Contributing to geocode
+## Contributing to geocode

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.